Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Taking Paris tours is a wonderful way to go in depth into the local culinary culture and an area’s flourishing restaurant scene.

-• This Montmartre food tour with a local guide, took us off the beaten path to the areas not typically visited by tourists.
-True to Devour Tours mission of providing authentic experiences, we skipped the art studios and artistic district in Montmartre and focused on the local food culture.
+• Going off the beaten path: This Montmartre food tour took us to not typically visited by tourists.
+True to Devour Tours mission of providing authentic experiences, we skipped the touristy artistic district in Montmarte and focused on the local food culture.

-• There are plenty of food stops and you’ll have a lot to eat.
-The portion sizes are full-sized and generous allowing you the opportunity to savor all the delicious flavors.
+• Plenty to eat: The portion sizes on this food tour are full-sized and generous, allowing you the opportunity to savor all the delicious flavors.
 You’ll be full at the end, so one tip is to skip breakfast or eat very light beforehand.

-• Having a local and knowledgeable guide makes food tours that much more enriching.
-Juan, a Parisian, knew Montmartre quite intimately and told us he lives in the nearby area.
+• A local and knowledgeable guide: Juan, a Parisian, knew Montmartre quite intimately and told us he lives in the nearby area.
 His culinary background working at several Paris based restaurants added to the overall insights he shared.
 Answering all questions while providing restaurant recommendations and sights to see, he made the food tour experience quite pleasurable.

 What Could Be Improved on this Montmartre Food Tour